The Baptism of Lithuania

-The Baptism of Lithuania is an oil on canvas painting by the Polish artist Jan Matejko, executed in 1888.
-It shows the conversion of Lithuania (then a Grand Duchy) to Christianity and the baptism of the Boyar princes and people before the temple of the pagan god Perkūnas on Holy Saturday 1387.
+The Baptism of Lithuania is an oil on canvas painting by the Polish artist Jan Matejko, completed in 1888.
+It shows the conversion of the Grand Duchy of Lithuania to Christianity and the baptism of the boyar princes and people before the temple of the pagan god Perkūnas on Holy Saturday, 1387.
 It forms part of the artist's series The History of Civilisation in Poland.